openBackhaul/MicroWaveDeviceInventory/spec/additionalDescription/MetadataTableUpdateProcess.md

 ![TableUpdate](./pictures/metadataTableUpdate.png)

 ---
-## Optional filtering or returned data

-By default, the service /v1/provide-device-status-metadata returns the complete metadata table with all contained devices.
+## Filtering of metadata

-However, the service can optionally be called with a requestBody containing a list of devices, for which the returned data shall be filtered.
+The service /v1/provide-device-status-metadata requires a list of device names, for which the metadata shall be returned, to be provided in the requestBody.
-(If no such list is provided, there is not filtering on the results.)
-Also, if the filter list contains devices, for which no data is found in the metadata table, these list entries are ignored.
+Listed device names, for which no data could be found in the metadata table, are ignored.